muneebexotic/neon_pulse_flappy_bird/store_assets/google_play_description.md

 - No intrusive ads or pay-to-win mechanics

 🌐 **Why Neon Pulse Stands Out:**
 Unlike traditional endless runners, Neon Pulse integrates its cyberpunk theme into core gameplay mechanics.
-The pulse system adds strategic depth, while beat synchronization creates a unique rhythm-action hybrid that's never been done before in the genre.
+The pulse system adds strategic depth and creates a unique action experience that's never been done before in the genre.

 Perfect for:
 ✅ Flappy Bird fans seeking innovation